 Do not waste your time and money buying cheap hardware.
 It really is worth buying a decent specification PC.
 Get the fastest processor and the most RAM that you can afford.

-Obviously to use a computer you need to be able to interact with it.
+Obviously, to use a computer you need to be able to interact with it.
 I’m able to talk and just about rotate my left wrist to press a button.
 This is just enough for me to be able to use a couple of methods.

 If you are able to press a button then you are able to use a computer.
 There are large buttons, micro buttons and proximity switches.
+I am currently using a mouth operated switch.
+It works by suckling on a straw type gadget.

 A mouse can be a difficult device to use if you haven’t got much dexterity.
-In such cases a tracker ball can really help.
+In such cases, a tracker ball can really help.
 It’s much easier to control and has various buttons that can be programmed.

 I used a neat little device capable of tracking my eye movement.
 This allowed me to move the cursor around the screen.
 It can also be configured to double-click the mouse et cetera.